smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 # 23. View Remote URLs

-You can view the remote  URLs by using the `remote` parameter and `-v` flag.
+You can view the remote  URLs by using the `remote` parameter and the `-v` flag.
 This will list the remote connections you have to other repositories.

 ```
 git remote -v